Organic Nutrition knows all about sustainable food production.

 Mass producing insects for their nutritional, pharmacological, chemical, and environmental benefits is a new frontier that promises sustainable, low-cost alternatives to current animal feed ingredients and chemical fertilizers.

 In addition to refining our hydroponic growing technique, we’ve evaluated and perfected complementary ways to raise fresh fish.

 Aquaculture (farmed seafood) and Aquaponics (combining hydroponics with fish farming) create symbiotic opportunities for Organic Nutrition facilities to combine our areas of expertise.
 Using a self-contained growing system, we can use our fish meal alternative to raise fish and micro-greens – using premium, all-natural inputs to grow fresh fish and produce.

 We may grow greens in water, but we still need soil!
 We’ll accept food waste from local retailers to create an organic compost business near the South Florida Hydroponic Farm.
-This compost will enhance our on-site Community-Supported Agriculture program.
+This compost will enhance our planned on-site Community-Supported Agriculture program.
 Plus, it will be a great resource for local landscapers and gardeners.

 community Supported agriculture

 Organic Nutrition supports innovative agriculture in all forms.
 We hope to create a “Pick Your Own” cultivated berries and fruit at our South Florida facility.
 We encourage the community to participate in sustainable farming techniques and share the bounty grown in our backyard.